The Most Affordable Places to Escape to for the Holidays

 Quebec City, Canada

 Want to spend your holiday in a French winter wonderland—without the Paris prices?
 Quebec City's annual winter carnival, a local staple since 1955, draws thousands of visitors each year and offers family-friendly activities like sleigh rides and ice sculpture contests, while holiday decorations another layer of charm to the already-adorable Old Quebec neighborhood.
-For a more natural scene, head to Parc de la Chute Montmorency for spectacular views of the frozen waterfalls, then drop by the famous Ice Hotel for a cocktail before spending the night at Hotel 71 along the Lawrence River.
+For a more natural scene, head to Parc de la Chute Montmorency for spectacular views of the frozen waterfalls, then drop by the famous Ice Hotel (reopening January 2020) for a cocktail before spending the night at Hotel 71 along the Lawrence River.
 Come morning, be sure to take advantage of the hotel's bikes on loan for a scenic ride along the river path.

 While it’s certainly possible to blow your budget on delicious Italian food, fabulous clothes, and pricey art in Rome, it’s also a surprisingly easy city to do on the cheap.
 After all, some of the best things to see and do in the Eternal City are totally free—like touring its ancient architecture.
 You can’t miss the classics like the Colosseum and Trevi Fountain, but it’s also worth exploring smaller, artsy neighborhoods like Monti (the vintage market is phenomenal).
-Enjoy a coffee or gelato on the famed Spanish Steps, before people-watching at Nuovo Mercato di Testaccio, an outdoor flea market on Via Galvani.
+Enjoy a coffee or gelato on the famed Spanish Steps, then people-watch at Nuovo Mercato di Testaccio, an outdoor flea market on Via Galvani.
 Avoid Rome's high-priced sleeps with a stay at Smooth Hotel, which is located right next to the Termini Station and close to the gardens of Villa Borghese, the Borghese Gallery, and the Baths of Diocletian.

 With some of the most beautiful beaches in India, the coastal state of Goa is a must for travelers.
 The destination is especially lovely in the winter—rainy season has ended and temperatures are cooler than the blazing summer months but still warm enough to lay out on the sand.
 Because Goa has a large Christian population, Christmastime is especially festive.
 In Old Goa, dazzling churches like Basilica of Bom Jesus and Church of St. Francis of Assissi are decked out with decorations, and stalls are set up along the streets selling holiday goodies.
-Vivanta by Taj, with its rooftop infinity pool and proximity to Cocoa Beach, makes the perfect home base.
+Vivanta Goa, Panaji, with its rooftop infinity pool and proximity to Cocoa Beach, makes the perfect home base.
 After a long day spent exploring, nothing beats the Sammardana deep tissue massage at the hotel’s Jiva Spa.

 Is there anything more relaxing than a holiday spent by the water with a cocktail in hand?
 There's a lot to love about Mexican beach town Tulum, famous for its white sand and boho vibes.
 Between naps on the beach, there are a ton of ways to stay active: if you rent beach cruisers to explore town, make sure to stop along the ultra-zen Beach Road South, which is peppered with vegan restaurants, yoga studios, and cool boutiques.
 Of course, your trip wouldn't be complete without a trip to Tulum's thousand-year-old ruins, one of the best-preserved coastal Maya sites.
 As for where to stay, laid-back boutique hotel Zamas and eco-resorts like Papaya Playa Project are perfect alternatives to the area's pricier all-inclusives.